danylott/books-service/README.md

       2. GET:        borrowings/?user_id=<int> - get borrowings by user id
       3. POST:       borrowings/<id>/return/ - set actual return date
 4. Notifications (not in MVP):
-   1. Sending notifications to users about expected return date coming
+   1. Notifications about new books added, book returned...
-   2. No DB required
+   3. No DB required
-   3. No API required
+   4. Asynchronous, we will use Queue for it.
-   4. Interacting with other services periodically
+   5. Other services interact with it to send notifications to user
 5. Payments (not in MVP):
    1. Performing annual payments for books borrowings through the platform
    2. NoSQL DB for Payments
-   3. Not decided if API is required yet
+   3. Asynchronous, used by other services, also Queue
    4. Interacting with other services periodically
 6. View (Delegate to another person maybe):
    1. Front-end interface for communication with Library